 Melbourne is uniquely blessed with a plethora of amazing dining options - nowhere so abundant and and diverse as in Melbourne's CBD.
-We've picked a few of the best options in our immediate vicinity.
+We've picked a few of the best options in our immediate area.
 This is by no means an exhaustive list - there are numerous other options within walking distance - it really is just a matter of personal preference.
 As always, feel free to ask our knowledgeable reception staff if you need any specific recommendations as they're always happy to share their own favorites.

 Cumulus Inc. is a great little restaurant nestled between the brilliant (albeit tiny) café Tom Thumb and the black box theatre 45 Downstairs which has been the locus of many great artistic productions in Melbourne’s flourishing CBD.
 With a sparse, yet warm décor and design the restaurant is not unlike any other great eatery you’ve been too.
 The requisite odd lighting fixtures, great service and excess of natural light are all there.